 Investment professionals are always thinking of ways to improve performance and efficiency, as they know they translate directly to increases in revenue.
-Most of these improvements are a direct result of the digital transformation that is occurring across the capital markets landscape is evolving rapidly, and must not be ignored.
-The impacts that these changes are fostering can be immensely beneficial if they are properly addressed but could prove problematic if overlooked.
+Most of these improvements are a direct result of the digital transformation that is occurring across the capital markets landscape, emphasizing the importance of buy side technology.
+The impacts that these changes are bringing can be immensely beneficial if they are properly utilized but could prove problematic if overlooked.

-Let’s take a look at three key factors that will drive the evolution of financial technology and help ensure that investment firms are adequately positioning themselves amidst a shifting status quo.
+Let’s take a look at three key factors that are continuing to drive the evolution of financial technology and helping ensure that investment firms are adequately positioning themselves amidst a shifting status quo.

-First, investment firms are keen to leverage technology growth and emerging ideas for improved efficiency.
+Investment firms are keen to leverage technology growth and emerging ideas for improved efficiency.
 While they recognize the importance of innovation, most firms either do not have the workforce or the bandwidth to take on new projects; or they don’t have the existing rails in place to support these types of advanced fintech tools.
 These challenges make the adoption of new technology both very costly and quite challenging considering the sweeping changes often required from firms to take that next step in innovation.
 Without the appropriate personnel on-board to design, implement and roll out new solutions and upgrades, the burden becomes exponentially higher, creating the need to innovate tools that improve efficiency and production, without high implementation costs.

 Finding a system that is advanced and flexible enough to integrate seamlessly into a firm’s current operations and data is challenging.
 When the human element is factored in, there is a significant amount of downtime that must be allocated to not only build the tools, but also learn how they’re used to maintain growth and capitalize on opportunities, increasing the need for innovative solutions, such as investment management CRMs with quick implementation times.